-Jen was born and raised in Fresno, California.
+Jen was born and raised just outside of Fresno, California.
 She grew up with orange trees and rolling hills in the country.

 She was brought into the world by two educators.
 Growing up, Jen was always attracted to creating and performing.
 She wrote, acted in and directed her first play at the age of 7 years old.
 Her cousins were her repertory ensemble.
 She charged tickets to family members.
 As a child, she staged a church service in Shaver Lake, a musical review of The Lion King soundtrack involving tumbling and acrobatics, a sketch show about clowns and farts, a four-hour-long traveling interactive show about following a winding outdoor path back to where you started.
 All of these creations developed a certainty in Jen that she had found her passion.
 She was asked to give a sermon at church when she was 16.
 She made an appearance in an Avril Lavigne cover band that played at the Wonder Ballroom.
 She has officiated 3 weddings.
 She was in a band called Delightful Young Man after moving to Portland in 2004.
 She was misinformed about the ability to earn a P.H.D. in theatre performance at Portland State University but fell in love with the PNW.

 She has served pizza.
 Made sandwiches in a deli.
 Walked dogs.

 Housesat.
 Graded driving school papers.
 Driven cars back from the beach for Hood to Coast.
 Worked a Miami travel booth at a gay travel expo.
 Delivered food through an app.
 Painted houses.
 Waited tables.
 Slung coffee.